 The relative autonomy of Native American regarding laws regulating business (they are subject to federal laws but not state laws) means that Native American businesses can provide some services much more conveniently and with less red tape that businesses domiciled in any of the 50 states.
 American Indian reservations in touristic areas like South Florida have lots of business opportunities connected to the tourism industry, including casino gaming, but reservations located far away from large cities that are popular tourist destinations do not have this option.

-Native American businesses can meet a pressing need for financial services, specifically in the form of tribal installment loans.
+Native American businesses can meet a pressing need for financial services, specifically in the form of tribal installment loans or blue sky financial .
 Many, if not most, Americans depend on loans in one form or another, and unfortunately, the more you need a loan, the harder it is to get one.
 With payday loans, the poor only get poorer, as those loans need to be repaid in full, so if you can’t pay the full amount, you are stuck taking out an even bigger loan.
 Millions of consumers are in need of direct lender installment loans, but the problem is that, unless their credit history is good, they cannot get direct lender installment loans from banks.
 Even if they do qualify for direct lender installment loans from banks, getting the loan often involves a long credit check process; the borrower may need to wait several weeks, which just won’t do when your landlord is threatening to evict you or the car that you, your spouse, and your sister depend on to get to work is in the shop.
 Tribal loans are just more convenient.

 The Good News About Tribal Loans